dswd/vpncloud/vpncloud.md

   primitives are expected to be very secure, their application has not been reviewed.
-  The shared key is hashed using *ScryptSalsa208Sha256* to derive a key, which is used to encrypt the payload of messages using *ChaCha20*.
-The authenticity of messages is verified using *HmacSha512256* hashes.
+  The shared key is hashed using *ScryptSalsa208Sha256* to derive a key, which is used to encrypt the payload of messages using *ChaCha20Poly1305*.
-  This method only protects the contents of the message (payload, peer list, etc.) but not the header of each message.
+  The encryption includes an authentication that also protects the header and all additional headers.
-  Also, this method does only protect against attacks on single messages but not on attacks that manipulate the message series itself (i.e. suppress messages, reorder them, and duplicate them).
+  This method does only protect against attacks on single messages but not on attacks that manipulate the message series itself (i.e. suppress messages, reorder them, and duplicate them).